 Aboriginal and Torres Strait Islander groups consist of one or more families, which create the basic economic unit of Aboriginal and Torres Strait Islander societies.
 The relationships within and between Aboriginal and Torres Strait Islander people are still strong today.
-Each clan, through their tribal laws has responsibilities for specific tracts of land and sea country.
+Through their tribal laws, each clan, has responsibilities for specific tracts of land and sea country.

-In the past, the social structure between language groups had an influence on many aspects of life including:
+The social structure between language groups also influenced many aspects of life including:

-Anything done within an Aboriginal and Torres Strait Islander group would be done for the benefit of the group.
+Traditionally, anything done within an Aboriginal and Torres Strait Islander group is done for the benefit of the group.
 Hunting, fishing and gathering of food still occurs in groups and the food is shared between all members of the language group.

-Important members, usually elders within the language group, would deal with individual behaviour that was destructive to the organisation and social well being of the language group.
-This would be made known throughout the whole language group in order to ensure other individuals did not repeat the behaviour.
+In the past, important members, usually elders, would deal with individual behaviour that was destructive to the organisation and social well being of the language group.
+This would be made known throughout the whole language group to ensure other individuals did not repeat the behaviour.
 Tribal punishment could be inflicted and still occurs today.

-Some cultural ceremonies that are practiced are sensitive in nature and some are very sacred; these should not be discussed without a local Aboriginal or Torres Strait Islander person being present.
+Some cultural ceremonies are sensitive in nature and some are very sacred; these should not be discussed without a local Aboriginal or Torres Strait Islander person being present.

 Travel and Trade

 Aboriginal and Torres Strait Islander people travelled throughout the Great Barrier Reef using canoes and outriggers for trade, warfare or to collect resources.
 As maritime hunters and gatherers, Aboriginal and Torres Strait Islander people are skilled navigators using the wind and the constellations as well as their intricate knowledge of the marine environment to guide them on their journeys.